rvbug/neovim/README.md

 1. This is going to be challenging .. but what's the fun if it's easy.
 2. You need to have lot of patience so take small steps.
 3. Give yourself enough time to learn as Vi/Vim has a steep learning curve.
+4. Finally, read..read...read lots of documentation

 ## Learning Path

-1. Understand Vi motion
+1. Understand Vi/Vim motion, objects
 2. Learn `lua` - lightweight scripting language
-3. Learn how vim commands are mapped to the nvim
+3. Understand how vim commands are mapped to the nvim
 4. Start configuring your IDE

 # Installation

-* `Mac OS`

-  - `brew install neovim` - This will install NeoVim
+* Mac OS     - `brew install neovim`
+* Arch Linux - `sudo pacman -S neovim`
+* Debian     - `sudo apt-get install neovim`

+Some additional installation required are :

-  - `brew install fd` - Alternative to *find* command
-  - `brew install ripgrep` - Real time grep
+`brew install fd` - Alternative to *find* command `brew install ripgrep` - Real time grep
-  - `brew upgrade nvim` - If you want to upgrade to the latest stable version of neovim

 # Packages
   - Lazy - We will be using Lazy as our package manager.
-This is much more efficient
+This is very efficient
-  - Color Scheme - This is personal preference, you can install the package you like
+  - Color Scheme - This is personal preference, you can install the package you like.
+I am going with nightfox/edge
+  - Telescope
+  - Tree Sitter

 # Folder Structure

-- `~/.config/nvim/init.lua` - Is where nvim looks for the 1st file
+- `~/.config/nvim/init.lua` - This is where nvim looks for the 1st file
 - If we have a folder lua and create plugins.lua `~/.config/nvim/lua/plugins.lua` then we can just call
   ```lua
     require("lazy").setup("plugins") -- this will point to plugins.lua file
   ```
+- Ideally to keep it modularise, split your plugings into their own files and add it under this directory  `~/.config/nvim/lua/plugins/`.
+ Lazy will detect any changes on this folder and auto loads it.
+You also need to add a "require" in your main file as long as you return a table.

 # Beginners